Will Cavities Still Form If You Have Porcelain Veneers?

 Cavities are damaged parts of a tooth that develop into holes.
 While a veneer itself cannot get tooth decay, you can get a cavity in a tooth that is covered by this veer.
 It’s important to have regular dental examinations at Michaela Tozzi, DMD to find problems early before they become serious.

 Also, poorly-installed veneers do not fit securely over natural teeth, which leaves them vulnerable to decay.
 This is especially true since some of the enamel is removed when you get them.
 Certain medications may cause a dry mouth, which increases your chances of getting a cavity.
 Most people who get cavities with veneers may not have been good candidates for them.
 This includes those with active gum disease or with weakened teeth who are most likely to experience a cavity after getting veneers.

 The best way for you to avoid a cavity in a tooth covered by a veneer is through good oral hygiene habits.
 Brushing at least twice a day and flossing daily helps remove plaque that can lead to tooth decay when not removed.
 Regular dental exams and routine dental cleanings also ensure that your oral health stays at its best with veneers.
 Treating your teeth the same with or without veneers is the best way for them to last; veneers sometimes last up to 10 – 15 years.

 Learn how to care for teeth with veneers to avoid a cavity

-After getting veneers in Las Vegas, NV, it’s important to take proper care of them.
+After getting veneers near Las Vegas, NV, it’s important to take proper care of them.
 Ultimately, cavities can happen to anyone, but they don’t have to.
 Dr. Michaela Tozzi recommends her patients visit her dental office often for dental exams and cleanings that help protect the teeth beneath veneers.
 To schedule an appointment at Michaela Tozzi, DMD, call her dental office today.